 The Blast carries weight well.
 I’m still not convinced by frameless packs with no hip belts.
 I believe weight should be transferred down the frame of a pack to be carried on the hips.
 At least on a thru-hike where I’m carrying more weight, on shorter day hikes I have no problem with them.
 With a maximum carrying weight of 14 kilos I’d be happy doing a full thru-hike.
 My base weight (no food or water) on this trip is about 5-6 kilos (10.5 – 12.6) which I can get pretty near to on a 2000 to 3000 mile hike.
 This leaves 8 kilos for food which is around 8 days worth.

 There is still an apparent fear, perhaps hesitation would be a better word with lightweight gear that it won’t last the distance.
 It’s only the last 10 years or so that we have seen backpacking equipment weights plummet.
 On my first hike on El Camino some 11 years ago my pack weighed in at a hefty 2.5 kilos / 5.25 lbs, and I thought I was doing pretty well at the time.
-Cuben has been around since the 90’s but has only crept into the outdoor market with any major force in the last 5 years and now the prices have dropped to a level that is relatively affordable.
+Cuben has been around since the 90’s but has only crept into the outdoor market with any major force in the last 5 years and now the prices have dropped to a level that are relatively affordable.
 Arguably a pack made from Cordura or similar will be more durable but this does not mean Cuben packs and other lightweight gear will fail in the durability area.

-I ordered the optional hip pockets which are impressivel sized
+I ordered the optional hip pockets which are impressivel sized.

-Hydration tube exit
+Hydration tube exit.

-A couple of straps at the bottom of the Blast provide lashing
+A couple of straps at the bottom of the Blast provide lashing.

 Time will tell but Cuben, especially hybrids such as the coated polyester version used on this pack but it is proof that the industry is aware of some issues with this material and are addressing it.
 I have no reason to think the products available in the ultra lightweight market cannot last the distance compared to their heavier cousins.
 Remember, the lighter loads capable with lighter gear mean hiking is more pleasurable, greater distances in one day are achievable, with less chance of injury and less fatigue.